· David Cruz · ABA Best Practices · 9 min read

 Interval recording is one of the most practical tools in a behavior analyst’s toolkit.
 When behaviors occur too rapidly to count or when sustained engagement matters more than frequency, interval recording gives you clinically meaningful data without overwhelming your data collectors.

 But choosing the wrong interval type can undermine your entire treatment program.
-This guide explains when and why to use partial versus whole interval recording, with examples aligned to Cooper, Heron & Heward’s Applied Behavior Analysis framework.
+This guide explains when and why to use partial versus whole interval recording, with examples aligned to Cooper, Heron & Heward’s Applied Behavior Analysis (Ch.
+4) framework.

 If you need a refresher on when interval recording makes sense compared to frequency, duration, or latency, see our complete guide to choosing ABA recording methods.